 SES ESOP Strategies uses a feasibility assessment and transaction analysis to help you determine whether an ESOP is an appropriate fit for your company and if so, how to set up an ESOP to best suit your goals.
-Once you have decided to implement an ESOP, our multidisciplinary team will provide comprehensive services and support to guide you through the design, implementation and ultimately, the maintenance of a successful ESOP.
+Once you have decided to implement an ESOP, our multidisciplinary team will provide comprehensive design services and legal consulting to guide you through the design, implementation and ultimately the maintenance of a successful ESOP.

 The process of designing and implementing your ESOP includes a number of critical steps: